rabbisiddique/insights/README.md

 # NoteWise

-Hey everyone!
-I’m excited to introduce my application, **NoteWise**—a platform where you can create, manage, and share notes in powerful ways.
-Let me walk you through it step by step.

-## Dashboard

-When you open the app, you’ll land on a beautiful dashboard that shows all the features NoteWise has to offer.

-## Getting Started

-To get started, you need to **sign up or log in**—my app is fully authenticated.
-Forgot your password?
-No problem, you can easily reset it.
-Once logged in, you’ll see your homepage.
-At first, it will be empty because you haven’t created any notes yet.
+**NoteWise** is a modern note-taking application that allows you to create, manage, and share notes efficiently.
+With AI-powered features, you can enhance your notes, generate smart suggestions, and organize your knowledge seamlessly.

+---

-## Creating a Note
+## Features

-Here’s how you create a note:

-1. Click on **New Note**.
+### Dashboard
+- A sleek, intuitive dashboard showing all your notes and features at a glance.

+### Authentication
+- Sign up and log in securely.
+- Password reset functionality.
+- Personalized homepage after login.

+### Creating Notes
-2. Fill in the **title**, **content**, optional **mood**, and **tags**.
+- Add a **title**, **content**, **mood**, and **tags**.
-3. Enhance your title and content using **AI**—get summaries, tag suggestions, and more.
+- AI-powered enhancements: summaries, tag suggestions, and more.
-4. Click **Create**, and your note is saved.

-## Other Features

-- Edit notes anytime.
+- Save and manage notes effortlessly.

+### Note Management
-- Archive/Unarchive notes.
+- Edit, archive/unarchive, and delete notes.
+- Make notes public for others to view.
 - Update your profile.
-- Make notes public so others can read them.

-## Smart Notes
+### Smart Notes (AI-Powered)

-One of the coolest features is **Smart Notes**.
-Verified users can access this—just click on **Smart Note** in the navbar.
-You can either:

-- **Get Suggestions**: Enter a topic, and AI generates a title, summary, and tags.
+- **Get Suggestions:** Generate a note title, summary, and tags based on a topic.
-- **Quick Create**: Enter a topic, and a note is instantly created.
+- **Quick Create:** Instantly create a note by entering a topic.

-You can also interact with AI directly for any note—improve content, add insights, or make it public for everyone to read.
+- Interact with AI to enhance or make notes public.

 ---

-**NoteWise** is your one-stop app for smarter, organized, and shareable notes.
+## Tech Stack

+### Frontend
+- React.js, Redux, Redux Toolkit
+- Tailwind CSS, DaisyUI
+- Framer Motion
+- React Router
+- Vite

+### Backend
+- Node.js, Express.js
+- MongoDB, Mongoose, Mongoose Paginate
+- Authentication: JWT, Passport Google OAuth
+- Cloudinary for media management
+- Nodemailer & Resend for emails
+- AI Integration: @google/genai
+- Rate Limiting: @upstash/ratelimit

+### Utilities
+- Bcrypt for password hashing
+- Cors, Cookie-Parser
+- Validator: express-validator